-Navigating a circuitous journey through seven-foot stalks of corn leads to some dead ends, but most mazes offer maps and clues as guides, and scavenger hunts and games to make it interesting.
+Navigating a circuitous journey through 7-foot-tall stalks of corn leads to some dead ends, but most mazes offer maps and clues as guides, and scavenger hunts and games to make it interesting.
 Some destinations have straw bale mazes for younger explorers.
 Most sites have music, food, rides, produce picking, and other activities to fill an afternoon.

 In the Twin Cities, Sever's Corn Maze in Shakopee and the Twin Cities Corn Maze in Brooklyn Park are two of the largest mazes in the state.
 In Central Minnesota, explore A and G Produce in St. Joseph to find more than 13 acres of fun.
 Visitors looking for a fright will want to visit Paul Bunyan Land's Hidden Hollows Haunted Corn Maze in Brainerd.